 Audition Day 2.
 We arrived at 7:08am.
-I had a few more friends joining me, and this time Xander & my partner would be there.
+I had a few more friends joining me, and this time my son & partner would be there.
 We left our board games at home, having been told that Day 2 would move much faster.
 There were three workbenches and, for me, cooking started around 10pm.

 >BTW, there were still contestants being judged at 1:30am… Makes my 17-hour day look like a walk in the park.